 Driving Safety Course

-- Leaving the scene of an accident
+- Leaving the Scene of an Accident (or similar violations)

 Show Cause Hearing

 You will be scheduled for a Show Cause hearing if you fail to comply with the requirements of the Driving Safety Course order.
 At the Show Cause hearing, the judge may enter a final judgment resulting in a conviction and require that the remaining fine and any additional costs required by law be paid in full.